r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 If you've gotten something out of this post, please give the repo a star!

-## Shout Out to Andrew from Swift Cloud
+## Shout-Out to Andrew from Swift Cloud

 I want to take a moment and give a huge shout-out to [Andrew Barba](https://github.com/AndrewBarba).
 He created and maintains [Swift Cloud](https://github.com/swift-cloud/swift-cloud), and provided a ton of help in the [Swift Cloud Slack](https://join.slack.com/t/swift-cloud-app/shared_invite/zt-30fd6v3xv-kjuiPHowF8Oio2M9nA1cVQ) while I was working on this project.